Chicago Anchors for a Strong Economy (CASE) Releases Exclusive Business Matching ToolNovember 5, 2018

 This fall, the Chicago Anchors for a Strong Economy (CASE) Program, part of World Business Chicago’s Neighborhood Strategic Initiative (NSI), launched a proprietary business assessment software called SCALE.
 The digital portal facilitates a business assessment for local companies, allowing them to be matched to large contracting opportunities with CASE anchor institutions such as Rush University Medical Center, The University of Chicago, Northwestern Memorial Hospital and BMO Harris, to name a few.
 These major institutions and corporations require a strong base of goods and service suppliers, from simple office supplies to professional services including technology needs.

 When asked why World Business Chicago decided to commit to this project, CASE Program Director, Raven DeVaughn said, “We saw a hole in the market.
-By creating a strong business-to-business supplier network locally, it not only supports the success of these institutions, but it also strengthens our local economy, making Chicago an even more attractive thrive in business.”
+By creating a strong business-to-business supplier network locally, it not only supports the success of these institutions, but it also strengthens our local economy, making Chicago an even more attractive city for businesses to thrive in.”

 The software will allow small-to medium-sized businesses interested in doing business with large anchor institutions to securely submit their information to complete a readiness assessment, thereby identifying strengths, areas of opportunity, and ultimately gauging if the business is ready to contract with large, complex organizations.